 - Intel Gigabit LAN

 Let’s kick things off with the design.
-This is a black, silver, and white motherboard, so you’ll be able to fit it within any colorway you can think of.
+This is a black motherboard with silver accents throughout, so you’ll be able to fit it within any colorway you can think of.
 There are some subtle RGB lights that work with Gigabyte’s RGB Fusion 2.0, as well as heatsinks on the PCH (active cooling), VRM, and one of the M.2 slots.

 In terms of features, you’re looking at 4 DIMM slots for up to 128GB of RAM, and a 12+2 digital VRM solution for reliable power delivery.
 Pair this with two M.2 slots and a total of 10 USB ports at the back, and this becomes a very well rounded out motherboard.